 The purpose of the weekly progress report is to keep the project managers and Coast Survey staff apprised of ongoing fieldwork.
-The field unit shall submit a weekly progress report during field operations, no later than Monday (close-of-business), each week of field acquisition, emailed to the assigned HSD/NSD Project Manager or COR with a CC to progress.sketches@noaa.gov.
+The field unit shall submit a weekly progress report during field operations, no later than Monday (close-of-business), each week of data acquisition, emailed to the assigned HSD/NSD Project Manager or COR with a CC to progress.sketches@noaa.gov.
+If there is a planned extended break in operations, the field unit shall communicate to the HSD/NSD Project Manager or COR via email when field operations cease and then recommence.
+Once field operations recommence, weekly progress reports shall be submitted.
+The break in operations shall also be documented in the monthly progress report (Section 8.1.1.2).